Opportunities In Cyber Security After Growing Number Of Ransomware Attacks

 A worldwide cyberattack called “WannaCry” was a ransomware cryptoworm that had caused havoc across the world since May 12th 2017.
 Within days of its inception, it had already infected the UK’s National Health Service, Spain’s Telefonica (NYSE: TEF), USA’s FedEx (NYSE: FDX) and Germany’s Deutsche Bahn.
 In total over 300,000 computer systems in 150 countries had been affected.
 The red on the world map highlights the countries that were affected.

 The attack happens by encrypting files on your computer system and demanding a ransom of $300 in bitcoins in order for you to retrieve your files.
-It uses an exploit called EternalBlue, which can be found in Microsoft’s (NYSE: MSFT) Server Message Block ((NYSEARCA:SMB)) protocol.
+It uses an exploit called EternalBlue, which can be found in Microsoft’s (NYSE: MSFT) Server Message Block protocol.
 EternalBlue was apparently created by the USA’s National Security Agency after discovering the exploit and decided to use it themselves rather than report it to Microsoft.

 What is displayed on the screen of an infected computer.